Skip to contents

 Takes a list of Graphs or PipeOps (or objects that can be automatically converted into Graphs or PipeOps, see as_graph() and as_pipeop()) as inputs and joins them in a serial Graph coming after self, as if connecting them using %>>%.

-(logical(1)) -> NULL
+(logical(1), logical(1)) -> NULL

 Plot the Graph, using either the igraph package (for html = FALSE, default) or the visNetwork package for html = TRUE producing a htmlWidget.
 The htmlWidget can be rescaled using visOptions.
+For html = FALSE, the orientation of the plotted graph can be controlled through horizontal.

 • print(dot = FALSE, dotname = "dot", fontsize = 24L)